 Valley of the Five Lakes trail

-Drive south 2 km from the toll booth on the Icefields Parkway to reach the trailhead for the Valley of the Five Lake.
+Drive south 2 km from the toll booth on the Icefields Parkway to reach the trailhead for the Valley of the Five Lakes.
 Head out on a 4.6 km loop that loops around five lakes – passing some beautiful big trees along the way.
 You can also enjoy a red-chair moment.

 It won’t take you more than 90 minutes to do the loop.
 If there hasn’t been fresh snow, you may even be able to walk it.